wpscanteam/blog/_posts/2019-07-05-wpvulndb-apiv2-deprecation.markdown

 If you are already using APIv3, then you do not have to do anything.

-Oh, and, welcome to our new blog! :)
+Oh, and welcome to our new blog! :)